A Private Swim Club Was Accused Of Racial Segregation. Then, It Disappeared From The Internet.

-Fifty miles west of New Orleans, along the twisting banks of the Mississippi River, lies the unincorporated community of Vacherie, Louisiana.
+Fifty miles west of New Orleans in the US, along the twisting banks of the Mississippi River, lies the unincorporated community of Vacherie, Louisiana.
 It's split into two designations: North Vacherie and South Vacherie.
 But that is not the only way in which Vacherie is divided.
 According to some residents, racial segregation has continued unchallenged in the community, and specifically in one of its private swimming clubs.

 Since 1974, La Vacherie Swimming Club has operated on a share-holding membership basis, meaning that, to be a member, you must buy a share in the pool.
 Should a member want to sell a share, an applicant, selected from the club's waitlist, can buy it and gain membership.